Why do I need to submerge the filter before use?

 How often do I need to change the filter?

-On average the filter should last around 3 months, however this depends on the frequency of use and what size bottles you’re preparing.
-The Perfect Prep Machine does have a warning light that will tell you when the filter is due to be changed.
+On average each filter should last around 3 months, depending on the amount and size of bottles you use.
+The warning light will tell you when the filter needs to be changed.

 Why is the amount of feed over or under the level of feed I was expecting?

 As is normal with all manufactured products, the Perfect Prep Machine dispensed water volume has an allowed tolerance of +/- 5%.
 Additionally, there are potential tolerances in the measurement graduations of our Closer to Nature bottles.

 This means that any volume below 100 ml may vary by +/- 5 ml, and any volume above 100 ml may vary by +/- 5%.

 It’s therefore possible for the combination of both tolerances, machine and bottle, to make the volume dispensed by the machine appear inaccurate.